• Skip to main content

 Back to Table of Contents

 Take pride in rejection for the courage it took, and the fact that it brought you closer to receiving a yes from your next interaction.
+Soon you will realize the harsh and brutal rejections we fear almost never come, and never will.

 The 2 Questions Everyone Is Asking